 In patients with mild (Child-Pugh score 5 -6) or moderate (Child-Pugh score 7 -9) hepatic impairment, exposure to phentermine was higher compared to healthy volunteers.
 Adjust dose of Qsymia for patients with moderate hepatic impairment.

 Qsymia has not been studied in patients with severe hepatic impairment (Child-Pugh score 10 -15).
 Avoid use of Qsymia in this patient population [see DOSAGE AND ADMINISTRATION, and CLINICAL PHARMACOLOGY].

 Use of Qsymia has been associated with kidney stone formation.
 Topiramate, a component of Qsymia, inhibits carbonic anhydrase activity and promotes kidney stone formation by reducing urinary citrate excretion and increasing urine pH.

-Avoid the use Qsymia with other drugs that inhibit carbonic anhydrase (e.g., zonisamide, acetazolamide or methazolamide).
+Avoid the use of Qsymia with other drugs that inhibit carbonic anhydrase (e.g., zonisamide, acetazolamide, or methazolamide).

 Use of topiramate by patients on a ketogenic diet may also result in a physiological environment that increases the likelihood of kidney stone formation.

 Increase fluid intake to increase urinary output which can decrease the concentration of substances involved in kidney stone formation [see ADVERSE REACTIONS].

 Oligohidrosis (decreased sweating), infrequently resulting in hospitalization, has been reported in association with the use of topiramate, a component of Qsymia.
 Decreased sweating and an elevation in body temperature above normal characterized these cases.
 Some of the cases have been reported with topiramate after exposure to elevated environmental temperatures.